ashtekar/agent-bio-summary-v2/ABS V2 - Architecture Spec.md

 - Error recovery and retry mechanisms

 ### **4. External Service Integration**
-- Google Custom Search for article discovery
+- Google Custom Search for article discovery (with pagination support)
 - Supabase for data persistence and model configuration
 - Resend.io for email delivery
 - Langchain for advanced LLM operations